-This section of Bexar County Emergency Services District No. 1's annual financial report presents our discussion and analysis of the District's financial performance during the fiscal year ended September 30, 2015.
-Please read it in conjunction with the District's financial statements, which follow this section.
+This section of Bexar County Emergency Services District No. 1's annual financial report presents our discussion and analysis of the District's financial performance during the fiscal year ended September 30, 2022.
+Read it in conjunction with the District's financial statements, which follow this section.